+44 (0)1737 821590

 Network management technologies course description

 A comprehensive tour of the available network management technologies available for todays networks.
-After defining network management the course moves onto basic tools such as nmap that can be used to manage networks.
-SNMP is then covered in detail followed by the *flow technologies and streaming telemetry.
-SDN is then covered with course culminating with network automation and configuring networks with ansible.
-Hands on sessions are used to reinforce the theory rather than teach specific manufacturer equipment.
+The course starts with basic tools such as syslog along with Python network automation.
+SNMP is then covered with the *flow technologies and streaming telemetry.
+Configuration management with ansible, Python, NETCONF and RESTCONF is then studied.
+The final part of the course looks at SDN.
+Hands on sessions are used throughout to reinforce the theory rather than teach specific manufacturer equipment.
+Note that sections are available as individual courses.

 What will you learn

-• Explain the strengths and weaknesses of SNMP.
+• Explain the role of NETCONF and RESTCONF.

-• Explain the role of SDN and NfV.
+• Explain the role of SDN in network management.

 Network management technologies course details